 Recommendation is the best way to find a reliable builder.
 Most small firms rely on their reputation and work hard to maintain it.
 Be aware that a good builder is likely to be very busy and require a lot of notice.
 Be suspicious of a builder who can start tomorrow.

-What to ask them
+What to ask potential builders

 Step 1 – Background research